solo-io/supergloo/docs/content/reference/api/github.com.solo-io.gloo-mesh.api.certificates.v1.issued_certificate.md

 <a name="certificates.mesh.gloo.solo.io.GlooMeshCA"></a>

 ### GlooMeshCA
-Set of options which represent the certificate authorities the management cluster can use to sign the intermediate certs
+Set of options which represent the certificate authorities the management cluster can use to sign the intermediate certs.

 | Field | Type | Label | Description |